hydrusnetwork/hydrus/docs/developer_api.md

 Arguments:

 :   *   `name`: (descriptive name of your access)
+    *   `permits_everything`: (selective, bool, whether to permit all tasks now and in future)
-    *   `basic_permissions`: A JSON-encoded list of numerical permission identifiers you want to request.
+    *   `basic_permissions`: Selective.
+A JSON-encoded list of numerical permission identifiers you want to request.

         The permissions are currently: